reuters-graphics/graphics-kit-publisher/README.md

 ## Filesystem structure

-graphics-publisher assumes certain things about the structure of your development environment.
+The publisher assumes certain things about the structure of your development environment.

 #### dist directory (`distDir`)

 A dist directory is the output from your page builder.

-- The dist directory has an `index.html` file at its root, which includes an `og:image` metatag (used to create a preview image for pack).
+- The dist directory has an `index.html` file at its root, which includes an `og:image` metatag (used to create a preview image for the graphics pack).
 - All static assets are included in a separate root-level directory inside the dist folder, e.g., `cdn/` below, and are absolutely referenced from any HTML page in the project.
 - All embeddable graphic pages are contained in a root-level directory named `embeds/` and placed in folders representing a valid locale code and a unique slug within that locale, e.g., `en/chart/index.html` below.
 - Additional pages can be named whatever they need to be as long as they don't collide with `embeds` or the static assets directory.